-(a) on the Extended Final Maturity Date in respect of any Series there is a failure to pay any amount of principal due on the Covered Bonds on such date and such default is not remedied within a period of 14 Business Days from the due date thereof; or then the Representative may and shall, if it has been so directed by a request in writing by the holders of not less than 25% of the aggregate of the Series Principal Amount Outstanding of the Covered Bonds of all Series then outstanding but excluding the Covered Bonds held by the Issuer for the calculation of the percentage (with the Covered Bonds of all Series taken together as a single Series) or if so directed by a Programme Resolution (subject to being indemnified and/or secured and/or prefunded to its satisfaction), serve a notice (a Notice of Default) on the Issuer (copied to the Cover Pool Monitor, the Supervisor, the Rating Agencies and, if appointed, the Cover Pool Administrator).
+- (a) on the Extended Final Maturity Date in respect of any Series there is a failure to pay any amount of principal due on the Covered Bonds on such date and such default is not remedied within a period of 14 Business Days from the due date thereof; or - (b) on any Interest Payment Date, a default in the payment of the amount of interest due on any Series occurs and such default is not remedied within a period of 14 Business Days from the due date thereof.

+then the Representative may or shall, if it has been so directed by a request in writing by the holders of not less than 25% of the aggregate of the Series Principal Amount Outstanding of the Covered Bonds of all Series then outstanding but excluding the Covered Bonds held by the Issuer for the calculation of the percentage (with the Covered Bonds of all Series taken together as a single Series) or if so directed by a Programme Resolution (subject to being indemnified and/or secured and/or prefunded to its satisfaction), serve a notice (a Notice of Default) on the Issuer (copied to the Cover Pool Monitor, the Supervisor, the Rating Agencies and, if appointed, the Cover Pool Administrator).
 Following the service of a Notice of Default, (i) no further Covered Bonds will be issued, and (ii) the Covered Bonds of each Series shall become immediately due and repayable on the date specified in the Notice of Default at the Early Redemption Amount, together with accrued interest thereon to the date of repayment.